Patients and Caregivers: click here

 - To discuss the policy implications of clinical decisions and vice-versa

-- To provide an avenue for communication between practitioners and industry
+- To provide an avenue for networking between stakeholders

 Highlights of the Conference